paolofrance/ros2_fanuc_interface/README.md

 ros2 service call /activate_dpm std_srvs/srv/SetBool {"data: false"}
 ```

+In the [dpm_params.yaml](https://github.com/paolofrance/ros2_fanuc_interface/blob/main/config/dpm_params.yaml) it is possible to set some parameters.

-NOTE: The DPM is not directly integrated into the Ros2 control framework since it requires Cartesian relative commands.
+**NOTE**: The DPM is not directly integrated into the Ros2 control framework since it requires Cartesian relative commands.
 If you want to contribute, please let us know.

 ## Known issues
 1. execution delay of about 0.2 seconds - reduced compared to the previous version with python